lgreski/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-The total number of missing values in the data set is 2,304.
+The total number of missing values in the data set is 2,304, as noted above in the code book and the `summary()` analysis of the `steps` column, and we confirm this by summing the result of the `is.na()` function.

 ```r